Who Is Vin Diesel?

 Early Life and Career

-Actor, director, writer and producer Vin Diesel was born Mark Vincent on July 18, 1967, in Alameda County, California.
-Diesel and his twin brother Paul were raised by their mother Delora and their stepfather, Irving H. Vincent.
+Vin Diesel was born Mark Vincent on July 18, 1967, in Alameda County, California.
+Diesel and his twin brother, Paul, were raised by their mother Delora and their stepfather, Irving H. Vincent.
 Their biological father split from their mother before they were born.

 Not one to reveal details about his personal background, Diesel has been candid about developing a passion for performing early on.
 His stepfather was a drama teacher and Diesel himself started acting at the age of 7 at the Theater for the New City.
 "I've always been certain that I was going to be a movie star," he told Entertainment Weekly.
 "Even as a kid I knew it."